 - Unified search that makes it easy to find anything, anywhere

 - Front-end freedom of choice (aka headless and decoupled)

 - Rich text editing with word processing-like functionality and customizable workflows

 - Lightweight API-centric integrations

 With many choices available, selecting the right CMS can be confusing.
-Understanding your business needs, evaluating several offerings, and doing a thorough evaluation will help reduce the number of options for you while ensuring you select the right vendor.
+Understanding your business needs, evaluating several offerings and doing a thorough evaluation will help reduce the number of options while ensuring you select the right vendor.